pgraves5/charts/ecs-flex-operator/README.md

 ### Namespace Access

 The ECS Flex Operator can be configured to manage all namespaces within a Kubernetes cluster, or all namespaces.
-To configure a specific namespace, simply set the `global.watchNamespace setting`:
+To configure a specific namespace, simply set the `global.watchNamespace` setting:

 ```bash
 $ helm install --name ecs-flex \